zalyoung/gitlab-handbook/content/handbook/support/workflows/2fa-removal.md

 - create an issue in a project they have access to with a specific piece of text that you provide.
 - create a new project at a path that you provide.
-- update their GitLab Status to a specific string.

 ##### Twitter